 How safe is it to travel round Vietnam.
 And does anyone more upto date with a clothing itinery plus anything on mosquitoes what to put on on

-We have a few articles about travelling safely in Vietnam on Worldnomads.com, especially this one with info on avoiding Dengue Fever: http://journals.worldno... read more »8 months ago
+We have a few articles about travelling safely in Vietnam on Worldnomads.com, especially this one with info on avoiding Dengue Fever: http://journals.worldno... read more »about 1 year ago

 I've heard many horror stories about Americans being robbed.
 Anyone experience this in Vietnam?
 Interesting stories are welcomed.